gwbischof/bluesky-unreal/README.md

 ## Example

-This example requires the Unreal Robot Arm Simulation found here: https://github.com/gwbischof/robot_arm
+This example requires the robot_arm unreal simulation found here: https://github.com/gwbischof/robot_arm

 ### List all of the exposed Unreal properties.